Glossary of Grapes

 Petit Verdot Sometimes an important minor component in Bordeaux, especially the Médoc but increasingly too in similar blends made in many other regions where Cabernet Sauvignon is successful.
 Late ripening, as a variety it can show more than hint of violet in aroma as well as intense blackberry fruit and pencil shavings.
-There are also a small number of single variety examples showing real potential in places like the upper reaches of the Sierras de Málaga in southern Spain, the Napa Valley and elsewhere.
+There are also a few number of single variety examples showing real potential in places like the upper reaches of the Sierras de Málaga in southern Spain, the Napa Valley and elsewhere.
 Planted as well in South America in Chile and Argentina as well as in Australia.

 Petite Sirah The name given to Durif in California which produces powerful, robust tannic varietal wines with dense spicy, brambly fruit.
 Also used to add complexity to some leading examples of Zinfandel.